e-mail: bok@dhit.pl

 Advantages and disadvantages of neodymium magnets NdFeB.

-• Significant importance in the industry of new technologies – find application in hard drives, electric drive mechanisms, medical apparatus and various technologically advanced devices.
+• Key role in modern technologies – are utilized in hard drives, electric drive mechanisms, medical apparatus and very highly developed apparatuses.

 Disadvantages of neodymium magnets: